xici/personal/readme.txt

 mster readme

-Creating ab new branch is quick..
+Creating baba new branch is quick..